levsero/test_embed/doc/chat.md

 ##### Parameters

 - `department`: Integer or string.
-ID or name of the department.
+ID or name of the department

 Any other input types will return `undefined`.